WHO ARE WE?

 Personal information shall be kept as accurate, complete, and up-to-date as necessary for the purposes for which it is to be used.

-Individuals have the right to challenge the accuracy and completeness of the personal information that is maintained by the Company and have it amended as appropriate.
+Individuals have the right to challenge the accuracy and completeness of the personal information that the Company maintains and have it amended as appropriate.

-Individuals seeking a correction or amendment to their personal information should direct their requests in writing to the Company’s Privacy Officer.
+Individuals seeking a correction or amendment to their personal information should write their requests to the Company’s Privacy Officer.

 SECURITY OF PERSONAL INFORMATION

-Personal information will be protected by security safeguards, appropriate to the sensitivity of the personal information.
+Personal information will be protected by security safeguards appropriate to the sensitivity of personal information.

-We will notify the Office of the Information and Privacy Commissioner of Alberta, without delay, of a security breach affecting personal information if it creates a real risk of significant harm to individuals.
+Without delay, we will notify the Office of the Information and Privacy Commissioner of Alberta of a security breach affecting personal information if it creates a real risk of significant harm to individuals.

 If you are not satisfied with the response from our Privacy Officer after making a complaint, you may have recourse to additional remedies under applicable privacy legislation.
-For further information, please contact the Federal Privacy Commissioner or your provincial Privacy Commissioner, as applicable.
+For further information, please get in touch with the Federal Privacy Commissioner or your provincial Privacy Commissioner, as applicable.